mensae/proverbit-bench/README.md

 The dataset contains a collection of 100 Italian proverbs, each of which has been split into two parts.
 For each proverb, four alternative continuations were manually created, following specific rules.
 In particular:

-- A is a continuation that has similar sounds to the original continuation, but with a different meaning or nonsense.
+- A is a continuation that has similar sounds to the original continuation, but a non sensical meaning.
 - B is a non-rhyming synonym of the original continuation.
 - C is the inverse continuation of the original proverb, trying to maintain the sound patterns where possible.
 - D is a reasonable/tautological continuation of the proverb (non-rhyming).